coreos/rpm-ostree/docs/manual/treefile.md

     The default is `false` out of conservatism; you likely want to enable this.

+ * `readonly-executables`: boolean, optional.
+Defaults to `false` (for backcompat).
+    If enabled, rpm-ostree will remove the write bit from all executables.

+    The default is `false` out of conservatism; you likely want to enable this.

  * `remove-files`: Array of files to delete from the generated tree.

  * `remove-from-packages`: Array, optional: Delete from specified packages